 Greetings readers!
 Do you know about the monument on the north west corner of Venice Blvd. and Lincoln Blvd.?

-Hama Sushi in Venice will once again host a VJAMM fundraiser, the evening of Thursday, April 15, from 4 pm to 9 pm.
+Hama Sushi Restaurant in Venice will host its tenth annual VJAMM fundraiser from 4 pm to 9 pm.

 Proprietor Esther Chaing will donate 10% of the evening’s dinner sales to the VJAMM Committee, for educational outreach, continuing maintenance of the VJAMM, and funding the annual Arnold Maeda Manzanar Pilgrimage Grant.
 Over the past nine years, Ms. Chaing’s donations have totaled over $25,000 for the VJAMM’s construction and installation.
 Her contribution is surpassed only by the $50,000 grant awarded to the VJAMM Committee by the National Park Service Japanese American Confinement Sites Grant Program in 2012.

 Hama Sushi is located at 213 Windward Avenue “on the circle” in Venice, California.
 For reservations to dine in, or to order take out to pick up, please contact Hama Sushi in Venice at 310-396-8783 or hamasushi.com/menus